-In 2005, the United States Department of Energy published a report titled "Energy and Environmental Profile of the U.S. Pulp and Paper Industry" that discussed not only the resources that go into creating paper and the pollution the process creates, but the amount of waste in the industry.
-By comparison, the petroleum industry has become efficient enough to create very little waste, according to David Tyler.
+In 2011, the Northern Ireland Assembly published a report titled "Comparison of Environmental Impact of Plastic, Paper and Cloth Bags" that discussed not only the resources that go into creating paper and the pollution the process creates, but the amount of waste in the industry.
+According to the report, it takes four times more energy to produce a paper bag then it does a plastic one.

 Assuming the plastic bags are the worst simply because they're plastic and don't break down rapidly seems to make sense, but a wider view reveals that the decision whether to ban the bags isn't so simple.
 Their creation and shipment (they weigh less and take up less room than paper, therefore requiring less gas and fewer trucks to be transported) of plastic bags aren't as detrimental to the environment as one might think, at least by comparison.

 Increased Usage of Other Plastic Bags

 When plastic bags given away for free in stores are banned, there's an increase in the types of plastic bags people can purchase to fulfill the same jobs as the free ones.
-For example, The Guardian reported a 400 percent increase in bin liner and large black garbage bag sales when the free plastic bags became subject to a 15 euro cents "plastax" in Ireland.
-It did decrease the use of plastic bags by about one billion per year, but that use was simply displaced in large part.
+For example, NPR reported that small garbage bag sales increased by 120 percent after a plastic bag ban went into effect in California.
+It did decrease plastic trash by 40 million fewer pounds per year, but that use was simply displaced in large part.
 The plastic in the replacement bags is thicker and a bigger threat to the environment than the thinner plastic in the free bags used in stores.

 Small Percentage of the Litter Problem